Reparative therapy & transformational ministries

 during reparative therapy.
 Many become very depressed; some of these attempt or

-Unfortunately, reparative therapy still remains experimental; there appears
+Unfortunately, reparative therapy still remains largely experimental; there appears

-to be no reliable data on either its effectiveness or its dangers.
+to be little reliable data on either its effectiveness or its dangers.
 No long-term

 Defining "conversion rate" and other terms: